bakon11/nft-maker/README.md

 1) npm install.
 1) Put your folders with your layer images in the `layers/` directory(any order).
 2) In the layers config folder, using the configLayersExample.js file set yours up, there is comments in the file to help you along.
-3) in the index.js file you need to import your config layers js file, just follow the example on line 4.
+3) In the index.js file you need to import your config layers js file, just follow the example on line 4.
 4) On the line where you see `const config = ` replace the name with the config files name you just imported in step 3.
-5) TO set weights/rarity on your layers take the file name and add the `#40` so for example `pink1#40.png`, the higher the number the more rare it will be.
+5) To set weights/rarity on your layers take the file name and add the `#40` so for example `pink1#40.png`, the higher the number the more rare it will be. if you don't set this, it will auto set to #1 most often.
 6) In terminal you should now be ready to run: `node index.js`.
+Please watch video for more details.

+**Why anohter NFT Generator**
+Because I wasn't able to find a NFT generator, where I can easily define what layers can not be included with each other.
+Usually it was/is a cumbersome process of switching out folders every so many itterations or proprietary code to the given drop.
+Bakon maker allows you to define those condtionals in a simple to follow, JSON file, and then simple config file and let it rip.